-- 8.11.
-For the sites allocated in an adopted local plan and the emerging Purbeck Local Plan 2018 (that will be adopted July 2024), a similar set of evidence was considered to that for major sites with planning permission, including information from the site developers and progress being made towards delivery.
-These considerations again gave rise to an assessed level of delivery for inclusion within the five-year supply. - 8.12.
-No allowance has been made for new allocations being considered through the emerging Dorset Council Local Plan.
+- 9.13.
+For the sites allocated in an adopted Local Plan and the newly adopted Purbeck Local Plan (adopted 18 July 2024), a similar set of evidence was considered to that for major sites with planning permission, including information from the site developers and progress being made towards delivery.
+These considerations again gave rise to an assessed level of delivery for inclusion within the five-year supply. - 9.14.
+No allowance has been made for new allocations being considered through the emerging Dorset Council Local Plan as this emerging plan can be given very limited weight in planning decisions.
 The approach for sites allocated in the adopted development plan is considered to accord with the definition of deliverable in the NPPF.